mikemintz/deme/SCREENCAST_DEMO.md

 Now let's go ahead and add some new users.

-- Go to Actions > New item and select "New person".
+- Go to Actions > Create and select "New person".
 The `Name` is what's displayed publicly throughout the site and in general is the person's full name.
 You can also add a picture of that person in the same way that you uploaded a logo.
 Name your person something you'll remember.

 - Let's go ahead and make a second person.
 So that we'll have enough to make a group.